-- Working at an event as a judge, including on breaks. - Doing anything while wearing judge attire. - Doing anything while representing themself as a judge.
-This includes using a photo of themself in a judge shirt as their icon on social media or bringing up their judge status in order to gain trust. - Contributing to an official judge discussion website, such as JudgeApps or the official Magic Judges Facebook page.
+- Working at an event as a judge, including on breaks - Doing anything while wearing judge attire

+- Doing anything while representing themself as a judge.
+This includes using a photo of themself in a judge shirt as their icon on social media or bringing up their judge status in order to gain trust - Contributing to an official judge discussion website, such as Judge Apps or the official Magic Judges Facebook page - Contributing to a designated digital judge space such as a Facebook, Discord, Slack Channel, or IRC

-Misconduct while in uniform and/or working at an event as a judge is always in the scope of the Code because a uniformed judge directly represents the Judge Program and the Magic community.
+Misconduct while in uniform and/or working at an event as a judge is always in the scope of the Code because a judge in uniform directly represents the Judge Program and the Magic community.
 Posts on official judge-related sites are also held to this standard.
 Likewise, if a judge uses their judge status to engender trust, those activities are held to this standard.
 The judge uniform and logo make an impression which connects the behavior of a judge using them to the Judge Program.
 Misconduct when acting in this role may carry more severe sanctions than if it occurs in partially connected or unconnected circumstances.